 The salmon I use for this recipe is not farmed salmon.
 There are many different canned versions available, but Wild Planet seems to be the best.
 The salmon is wild-caught, non-GMO and Wild Planet practices “sustainable fishing” as well.
 The presence of BPA is a concern for any canned products, and the “BPA free” statement on a label is something I always look for.
-Though the label on the can does not say “BPA free”, here is the statement about this taken directly from their website;
+Though the label on the can does not say “BPA free”, they are BPA free according to their website; http://www.wildplanetfoods.com/faqs/

 So it is not as good as having fresh or frozen salmon, but it is better than eating the farmed salmon, (in my opinion).